 • Don’t praise the actor for their performance—you’re writing a narrative analysis, not recommending them for an Academy Award!

 At the beginning of the film X2, director Bryan Singer establishes that Jean Grey (Famke Janssen) has telepathic and telekinetic abilities.
 This is achieved using camera movement, sound, editing and acting.
 Jean turns around and she begins to hear a series of voices: whispers at first that begin to increase in volume and intensity.
 She looks around, confused and clearly a little disoriented.
 Editor John Ottman cuts between a series of point of view shots and an extreme close-up of her eyes.
 As her disorientation increases, these cuts become faster and the camera movement more erratic.
 Ottman cuts away to television screens that start flickering, then back to Jean who’s clearly unsettled by the onslaught of voices.
-This clearly demonstrates how a range of production elements, notably acting, can contribute to character development in narratives.
+This clearly demonstrates how a range of media codes, notably acting, can contribute to character development in narratives.

 When Marion (Janet Leigh) arrives at the Bates Motel, Norman’s inexperience with women is accentuated through the use of visual composition and acting.
 Marion takes a step back, motioning towards the open door of her room.
 Norman hesitantly takes a step forward, then stops, moving back to his original position.
 Hitchcock uses a mid shot to focus audience attention on his embarrassed expression.
 The acting and visual composition of this moment conveys to the audience that, although Norman is attracted to Marion, he feels nervous and self-conscious in her presence.
 He stutters for a moment before suggesting that they eat supper in the office: “It – it might be uh, nicer – and warmer – in the office.”
 As he hesitantly retreats towards the office door, Hitchcock cuts to mid-shot of Marion who looks slightly bemused.